 Lookback Option – How it Works

 Basically, this option allows the holder to review the prices of the underlying asset during the option period.
 Or, we can say the holder can ‘look back’ at the underlying asset’s price since the purchase of the option.
-After reviewing the price, the holder can decide on the price that he or she wants to exercise the option.
+After reviewing the price, the holder can decide on the price that they want to exercise the option.
 It is best for the investor to choose the highest difference between the strike price and the underlying asset’s price.

 A seller of such an option would price it at or near the biggest expected differential on the basis of historical volatility.
-Also, the seller takes into account the demand of the options when pricing the option.
+Also, the seller considers the demand of the options when pricing the option.

 Features of Lookback Option

-Like with other exotic options, the hindsight option also does not trade on major exchanges, rather it trades on OTC.
+The hindsight option does not trade on major exchanges like other exotic options.
+Instead, it trades on OTC.
 Or, we can say that such options are not listed.

 Another feature of this option is that their settlement is on a cash basis.
 This means, on execution, the holder gets cash on the basis of the most beneficial differential between the high and low prices during the option period.